Jakatut/CI-CD-Pipeline-Tutorial/README.md

 Perfect!
 We have a workflow named my_ci_cd_workflow that will run on any push or pull request to main.

-But this isn't very useful without any _jobs_.
+But this isn't very useful without any jobs.
 We can setup some jobs by adding the label of the same name.
 Each job needs an id to associate with the job.
 It can be anything really, in this case, we'll just call it build.

 ```yaml
 jobs: